slyg/jscomplexity/README.md

 #JScomplexity

-[![Build Status](https://travis-ci.org/slyg/jscomplexity.png?branch=master)](https://travis-ci.org/slyg/jscomplexity)
+JS cyclomatic complexity report generator.

-Command-line tool to generate a complexity report on file tree Javascript files.
+Command-line tool and module to generate a complexity report on file tree Javascript files.
 It is based on [escomplex](https://github.com/philbooth/escomplex/) module results.
 Report stands in a .html file containing graphical representation of file tree when used from command-line.

+[![Build Status](https://travis-ci.org/slyg/jscomplexity.png?branch=master)](https://travis-ci.org/slyg/jscomplexity)

 ###Installation